-If we fail to comply with applicable regulatory requirements following approval of our product candidate, a regulatory agency may:
+If we fail to comply with applicable regulatory requirements following approval of any product candidates, a regulatory agency may:

-- issue an untitled or warning letter asserting that we are in violation of the law; - · seek an injunction or impose civil or criminal penalties or monetary fines; - suspend or withdraw regulatory approval;

-- suspend any ongoing clinical trials; - refuse to approve a pending application or supplements to an application submitted by us; - recall and/or seize product; or - refuse to allow us to enter into supply contracts, including government contracts.
+- issue an untitled or warning letter asserting that we are in violation of the law; - seek an injunction or impose civil or criminal penalties or monetary fines; - suspend or withdraw regulatory approval; - suspend any ongoing clinical trials; - refuse to approve a pending application or supplements to an application submitted by us; - recall and/or seize product; or - refuse to allow us to enter into supply contracts, including government contracts.

 Any government investigation of alleged violations of law could require us to expend significant time and resources in response and could generate negative publicity.
-The occurrence of any event or penalty described above may inhibit our ability to commercialize brincidofovir and our other product candidates and inhibit our ability to generate revenues.
+The occurrence of any event or penalty described above may inhibit our ability to commercialize DSTAT, BCV and any other product candidates and inhibit our ability to generate revenues.

-Obtaining FDA approval for brincidofovir or any of our other products in the United States does not mean we will ever obtain approval for or commercialize brincidofovir or any of our other products outside of the United States, nor does approval of brincidofovir or any of our other products outside the United States mean we will ever obtain approval for or commercialize brincidofovir or any of our other products inside the United States, all of which could limit our ability to realize their full market potential.
+Obtaining FDA approval for any one of our products in the United States does not mean we will ever obtain approval for or commercialize DSTAT, BCV, or any other products outside of the United States, nor does approval of any of our products outside the United States mean we will ever obtain approval for or commercialize any other products inside the United States, all of which could limit our ability to realize their full market potential.